ramadana/ramadana/README.md

 # How to Reach Me

 I would love to connect with you.
 Please chat or email me if you want to collaborate, have a job me, or just want to poke and say hi.
-You reach me from the list below.
+You can reach me from the list below.

 - Email: rama@rmdn.dev
 - Whatsapp: +628991528939